Version 8.3 - Effective 26th April 2018

 2.2 The Services shall be provided subject to the rules of Excessive Use.
 Where there is Excessive Use of the Services, the Company will contact the key account user by telephone or email to inform them of the Excessive Use.
 The Customer shall then be given the option of reducing its usage or to pay an additional premium to continuing using the Services at an agreed higher usage level.

-3.1 Subject to the Customer's payment of the Fees, the Customer is granted a non-exclusive and non-transferable license to use and to permit Authorized Users to use the Services (including any associated software, Intellectual Property Rights and Confidential Information) during the Term for the Customer's internal business operations.
+3.1 The Customer is granted a non-exclusive and non-transferable license to use and to permit Authorized Users to use the Services (including any associated software, Intellectual Property Rights and Confidential Information) during the Term for the Customer’s internal business operations.
 Such license shall permit the Customer to make such copies of software or other information as are required for the Customer to receive the Services via the Internet.
 Where open source software is used as part of the Services, such software use by the Customer will be subject to the terms of the open source licenses.

 3.2 All Intellectual Property Rights and title to the Services (save to the extent incorporating any Customer or third party owned item) shall remain with the Company and/or its licensors and no interest or ownership in the Services, the Intellectual Property Rights or otherwise is conveyed to the Customer under the Agreement.
 No right to modify, adapt, or translate the Services or create derivative works from the Services is granted to the Customer.
 Nothing in the Agreement shall be construed to mean, by inference or otherwise, that the Customer has any right to obtain source code for the software comprised within the Services.